security-force-monitor/research-handbook/source/units_positionings.rst

 This field defines the relationship between a unit and a location.
 The Staff Researcher must choose one of the two options below:

- - ``site``: the Locationdescribes a "site", such as a settlement or specific point, at which the unit has physical infrastructure like a station, camp, base, office or other facility.
+ - ``site``: the Location describes a "site", such as a settlement or specific point, at which the unit is based.
  - ``aoo``: the Location in describes an area, such as an administrative area, where the unit is known to have conducted operations or has territorial jurisdiction.

 The type of Location may be different from the way that the Location is described.
 For example, a small geographic area like a suburb is a *geometric area* but it could be used to describe a "site" for a unit.
 Locations themselves are a mix of geographical primatives - points, lines and polygons.
 This is why :ref:`Locations` are defined independently of their relationship to Units and Incidents.

-TO DO: Positioning should be largest possible area that matches the name given in the claim

 positioning:base_names:assertion